 Embark on an unforgettable adventure on the highest navigable lake!
-Join our day trip to the Floating Islands of Uros and Taquile Island.
-Discover the local life and fascinating customs of the inhabitants of Lake Titicaca as you sail between islands made of reeds, guided by experts, along with the ancient music and dance of Taquile.
+Join our day trip to the Floating Islands of the Uros and Taquile Island.
+Discover local life and the fascinating customs of the inhabitants of Lake Titicaca as you sail among islands made of reeds, guided by expert guides, accompanied by the ancestral music and dance of Taquile.

 Pickup included

-We will pick you up from your hotel in the historic center of Puno between 06:45 and 07:00.
-Before boarding the motor boat to Uros Island, we will make a brief stop at the dock where you can purchase snacks and bottled water.
-Once on the boat.
-Our guide will introduce himself and the boat captain before giving you an overview of the Lake Titicaca itinerary.
-Our first stop will be at the floating islands of Uros.
-During the trip, you will see cattail plants growing in the lake.
-When the boat docks, the island chief will demonstrate how they build the islands with reeds and share a few words in Aymara.
-The natives are known for their crafts, which you can purchase.
-You will then have the option to sail on a reed boat (15 Soles) to the main island of Uros and stamp your passport as a souvenir.
-From here, we will begin our boat trip to the Taquile Islands.
+We will pick you up from your hotel in Puno's historic center between 6:45 and 7:00 AM.
+Before boarding the motorboat to the Uros Islands, we will make a brief stop at the dock where you can purchase snacks and bottled water.
+Once on board, our guide will introduce himself and the boat captain before giving you an overview of the itinerary on Lake Titicaca.
+Our first stop will be the floating islands of Uros.
+During the journey, you will see totora reeds growing on the lake.
+When the boat docks, the island chief will demonstrate how the islands are constructed from totora reeds and share a few words in Aymara.
+The locals are known for their handicrafts, which you will have the opportunity to purchase.
+You will then have the option to take a totora reed boat (15 Soles) to the main island of Uros and have your passport stamped as a souvenir.
+From here, we will begin our boat trip to Taquile Island.
 You can walk to the upper deck of the boat and take photos of the floating islands.

-On Lake Titicaca lies the island of Taquile, where local villagers have created a thriving industry of crafts woven by the men of the community.
-Taquile is home to a Quechua population of 2,000 people, who are mainly farmers, fishermen and renowned weavers.
-Unlike the traditional view of weaving as a women's inheritance, in Taquile it is men who do much of the delicate thread work.
-In addition, they will invite us to see and dance their typical dances with the local villagers.
-Then, we will continue walking to have lunch at a local restaurant.
+On Lake Titicaca lies Taquile Island, where local villagers have created a thriving industry of woven handicrafts, primarily crafted by the men of the community.
+Taquile is home to a Quechua population of 2,000 people, who are mainly farmers, fishermen, and renowned weavers.
+Contrary to the traditional view of weaving as women's domain, on Taquile, it is the men who perform much of the delicate work with the thread.
+We will also be invited to watch and dance with the local villagers, performing their traditional dances.
+Afterward, we will continue our walk to a local restaurant for lunch.
 After lunch, around 2:30 PM, you will board the boat back to Puno.
-At approximately 4:30 PM, the boat will dock at the Puno pier, where we will meet you and take you back to your hotel in the historic center of the city.
+At approximately 4:30 PM, the boat will dock at the Puno pier, where we will meet you and transfer you back to your hotel in the city's historic center.

-Wait at the Dock Lighthouse, and take your ticket with you.
+Wait at the Pier Lighthouse, and bring your ticket with you.

 Puno is a picturesque city located on the shores of Lake Titicaca, the world's highest navigable lake.
 Known for its rich cultural heritage, vibrant festivals, and stunning natural beauty, Puno is a must-visit destination for those exploring Peru's cultural heartland.
 The city is the gateway to the Uros Floating Islands and Taquile Island, offering unique experiences and breathtaking landscapes.